Where to Visit Homer Plessy’s Tomb

 As well, with a 10-minute drive from the cemetery, you can visit the location in New Orleans where Plessy was stopped and arrested on the train.
 We’ll show you the way.

-We at Unique NOLA take pride in the research and historical accuracy of our tours, and we think you’ll appreciate the variety of ways we present New Orleans history with our tours.
+We at Unique NOLA take pride in our tours’ research and historical accuracy, and we think you’ll appreciate the variety of ways we present New Orleans history with our tours.
 Join us today for a walking tour of New Orleans!